jleighton/jamesleighton.github.io/_posts/2020-01-15-exist-ios-shortcut-pages-read.md

 ![Exist Developer Dashboard](/images/Screenshot_2020-01-15_at_07.40.00.png){:class="img-fluid"}

-Then follow the OAuth2 authentication steps, and create your access token.
+The follow the OAuth2 authentication steps, and create your access token.
 (I have some Python code that will help do this, but I need to tidy it up before I release it.)

 Lastly, You can load the following shortcut on your phone or ipad and paste in your authentication token and that is it!